-At the end of the third trimester, the baby settles, or drops lower, into the mother's pelvis.
-This is known as dropping or lightening.
+At the end of the third trimester, the fetus settles, or drops lower, into your pelvis.
+This is known as dropping.
+It may also be called lightening.

-Dropping is not a good predictor of when labor will begin.
-In first-time mothers, dropping usually occurs 2 to 4 weeks before delivery, but it can happen earlier.
-In women who have already had children, the baby may not drop until labor begins.
+If you have never delivered a baby, dropping usually occurs 2 to 4 weeks before delivery, but it can happen earlier.
+If you have delivered a baby in the past, the fetus may not drop until labor begins.

-Usually the baby's head is the first (presenting) part to enter the pelvis, but the feet or a shoulder can present first.
+Usually the fetus's head is the first (presenting) part to enter your pelvis.
+But the feet or a shoulder can present first.